 From 2010 to June 2013 I was a Zurich-based correspondent for the Swiss Broadcasting Corporation’s English-language service World Radio Switzerland.
 I reported about a Swiss-Egyptian in revolutionary Cairo; history-making night flight of Solar Impulse; the future of Swiss banks; the reality of Swiss gun control; and I’ve interviewed bank CEOs and Nobel laureates.
 I hold an M.A. in International Relations and World Order (with Merit) from the University of Leicester.
 My dissertation, graded at ‘Distinction’ level, was titled: “From Kosovo to Syria: The Rise, Fall and Potential Resurrection of the ‘Responsibility to Protect.'”
-I also hold a Bachelor of Science Degree in Journalism and Mass Media from the University of Idaho.
+I also hold a Bachelor of Science Degree in Journalism from the University of Idaho.

 My work has been honored by the Religion Newswriters Association (RNA); and garnered a second place National Headliner Award in 2017; three Edward R. Murrow awards from the RTDNA in 2014; a third place National Headliner Award in 2014; five Edward R. Murrow awards in 2013; among others.

 Previously I was Morning Edition Producer/Reporter for NPR member station KJZZ 91.5 FM in Phoenix, Arizona.
 And I got my start as a contract reporter for the Northwest News Network, serving public radio stations in Washington, Idaho, and Oregon.